 Publishing books yourself or embarking on a traditional publishing route - it's a big decision for any author.
 There are pros and cons to both, but it's up to you to determine which would be more worthwhile in the long run.
-Mixam has worked with thousands of self-publishers and publishing companies - so we're no stranger to both sides of the publishing world!
+Mixam has worked with thousands of self-publishers and publishing companies - so we're no stranger to both!

 To help you make the right choice, we're going to unpack what these two kinds of publishing entail:

 Traditional publishing means you work with a publishing house to publish and promote your book.
 It will be their job to market and sell your book in the most effective ways possible.
+You'll gain royalties for every book sold, and the publishing house pays for all the production costs.
 However, there's no guarantee that you'll secure a publishing deal, and you may have to pass a few gatekeepers before your book is even considered for publishing.
-But essentially, you provide the product - then, if they believe your book has potential, they will use their resources and connections to get your book on the market in exchange.
-You'll work with a broad range of people, from designers to editors.
-You'll also gain royalties for every book sold, and the publishing house pays for all the production costs.
+But essentially, you provide the product - then, if they believe your book has potential, they will use their resources and connections to get your book on the market.

 But we're sure you're going to ask which is better?
 Well, let's discuss some key factors that could impact your decision: